mihaliskavousanakis/TransportCocktails/README.md

 b) executes nonlinear fitting (function nlinfit) to perform the fit of dissociation rate constant, koff (in hrs^(-1)), dissociation equilibrium constant, KD (in nM), and internalization rate constant, kint (in hrs^(-1)).

-Cocktal_Simulation folder includes all files required to reproduce cocktail carrier simulations
+Cocktal_Simulation folder includes all files required to reproduce cocktail carrier simulations In particular, all required is to execute script: main_cocktail.m To change the Liposome/Ab fraction in the cocktail, change the value of variable Lf (line 16) The script calls:
+1. liposomes_uptake_clearance_simulation.m which performs the uptake and clearance simulation of drug carried by liposomes
+2. antibodies_uptake_clearance_simulation.m, which performs the uptake and clearance simulation of drug carried by antibodies At the end, all data are collected to produce the variables denoting the total drug concentration, which is used to produce figures also reported in the manuscript.
+In particular:
+1. drug_3d_Ab_50_Lip_50.m: is executed to generate the spatio-temporal evolution of total drug delivered by Ab/Liposome cocktails (24 hrs total uptake + 8 hrs clearance)
+2. integrated_drug_3d_Ab_50_Lip_50.m: is executed to generate the spatio-temporal evolution of the integrated drug concentration carried by Ab/Liposome cocktails
+3. survival_fraction.m: is executed to generate the figure illustrating the radial distribution of survival fraction of cancer cells
+The script concludes by reporting the average survival fraction throughout the tumor spheroid.